 ## Notes

 - Credentials persist in the system keyring after login.
-No repeated auth needed.
+No repeated auth needed — one Microsoft login covers both mail and calendar (subject to the scopes granted at consent).

 - Set `PE_PROFILE=work` to avoid repeating `--profile`.

-- `-jc` is shorthand for `--json --compact`: strips attachment details, truncates body previews, limits labels, reduces tokens.
+- `-jc` is shorthand for `--json --compact`: strips attachment details, truncates body previews / descriptions, limits labels and attendees, reduces tokens.

 - Outlook message IDs are provider-prefixed (e.g., `m365:xyz789`).
 Pass them as-is.